Give Up Your Gas Stove To Save The Planet? Banning Gas Is The Next Climate Push

 "I was thinking a lot about coal, and how do we transition the United States off of coal, and had missed the fact that right in my own home was this big source of fossil fuels," he says.

-His two-story Craftsman house had four appliances that ran on natural gas: hot water heater, furnace, dryer and gas stove.
+His two-story Craftsman house had four appliances that ran on natural gas: water heater, furnace, dryer and gas stove.

 "It never occurred to me that they were a big piece of my carbon footprint," he says.